SaiMani-Ritish/Azure-AZ-204_Quiz/README.md

 └── README.md
 ```

-**Note:** The original AZ-204 exam dumps, from which these questions were extracted, are included in the dumps/ directory for your reference.
+**Note:** The original AZ-204 exam dumps, from which these questions were extracted, are included in the dumps/ directory for reference.

 ### Getting Started
 Follow these instructions to set up and run the quiz application on your local machine.